Jimmy Mulville: TV appearances and radio broadcasts

-He appeared in and co-wrote the cult TV show Who Dares Wins (1983–88).
+He appeared in and co-wrote the cult TV show Who Dares Wins (1983–1988).
 He was one of the cast of the British comedy series The Steam Video Company (1984).
 He starred in the ITV sitcom That's Love in the 1980s, along with Diana Hardcastle and Tony Slattery.

 He co-wrote and starred with Rory McGrath in the two series of Chelmsford 123, a comedy set in Roman Britain, broadcast on Channel 4 in 1988 and 1990.
-They also co-wrote the Radio Comedy Glompus Van Der Hloed's Tales From The Crypt, which starred Andrew Sachs, Mel Smith and Griff Rhys Jones, which aired on Capital Radio in the early 1980s and subsequently released in an abridged version as an album.
-He featured on the radio version, as well as the television pilot, of UK improvisation show, Whose Line Is It Anyway, alongside Stephen Fry and Nonny Williams.
+They also co-wrote the radio comedy Glompus Van Der Hloed's Tales From The Crypt, which starred Andrew Sachs, Mel Smith and Griff Rhys Jones, which aired on Capital Radio in the early 1980s and subsequently released in an abridged version as an album.
+He featured on the radio version, as well as the television pilot, of the UK improvisation show Whose Line Is It Anyway?, alongside Stephen Fry and Nonny Williams.

 Mulville had a non-comic acting role in Alan Bleasdale's G.B.H. in 1991, playing a researcher hired by the lead character Michael Murray to trace his childhood nemesis.
-On radio, he appears in the BBC Radio 4 comedy series Old Harry's Game (1995–2012) as Thomas Quentin Crimp.
-He and Andy Hamilton are old friends, having met at Cambridge, where they were at university with Rory McGrath, Clive Anderson and Griff Rhys Jones.
+On radio, he appeared in the BBC Radio 4 comedy series Old Harry's Game (1995–2012) as Thomas Quentin Crimp; he and writer and co-star Andy Hamilton are old friends, having met at Cambridge, where they were at university with Rory McGrath, Clive Anderson and Griff Rhys Jones.

-More recently, he and Jed Mercurio, via HTM Television inked a first look deal with 20th Television in an effort to expand it to the US.